gboisse/gboisse.github.io/content/posts/03-renderer-design/index.md

 This was initially for enabling my personal research and experiments, and later on went on to be very useful for turning the engine into a demoengine. :slightly_smiling_face:
 -->

+Mention about ray tracing, "array of texture arrays"-style bindless texturing, etc.
+Or rather, explain about the batching and link into how this is a great setup for ray tracing. :slightly_smiling_face:

 </div>